lakahaga/yerin-choi/index.md

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.

-{% include button.html text="" icon="github" link="https://github.com/lakahaga" %} {% include button.html text="LinkedIn" icon="linkedin" link="www.linkedin.com/in/yerin-choi-a30a4522a" color="#0d94e7" %}
+{% include button.html text="Github" icon="github" link="https://github.com/lakahaga" %} {% include button.html text="LinkedIn" icon="linkedin" link="www.linkedin.com/in/yerin-choi-a30a4522a"%} {% include button.html text="Google Scholar" icon="linkedin" link="www.linkedin.com/in/yerin-choi-a30a4522a"%}
+{% include icon.html id="github" %}

 ## Objective